 We can also visualize fields as a surface whose height at a location corresponds to its value.
 As far as the electron field is concerned, empty space is flat.
 Where there are no electrons, there is no height or depth.
 A bump in the electron field is an electron and a pit is a positron.
 When an electron and an positron meet, the bump falls into the pit and the electron field flattens out.
 No height or depth means no electron or positron.
 The particles cease to exist, but the field continues on for eternity.
 This transition generates a pair of photons, which are bumps on the normally flat electromagnetic field.

-Every particle has its own antiparticle.
+Every matter particle has an antimatter antiparticle.
 Two major discoveries helped physicists to establish this fundamental principle:

 interesting (but wrong) idea